domaine-hugh/domaine-hugh/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 😆 Hi, I am Yuhui and go by Hugh
+- 😆 Hi, I am Hugh Zhou

-- 🖥️ Electrical Engineer turned front-end developer
+- 🖥️ I am a front-end developer and mainly work on Shopify themes

 - 💬 How to reach me:[![Twitter][1.2]][1], or [![LinkedIn][2.2]][2], or email:[hughzhoutrt@gmail.com]
 <!-- Icons -->